crazywhalecc/static-php-cli/README-en.md

 ```

 ### php-cli Usage

+> php-cli is a single static binary, which is similar with Go, Rust single-file binary.

 When using the parameter `--build-all` or not adding the `--build-micro` parameter,
 the final compilation result will output a binary file named `./php`,